-Once a student has been caught breaking the rules, it is very important that they are honest, take responsibility for their actions and apologise for them.
+When a student has behaved inappropriatley, it is very important that they are honest, take responsibility for their actions and apologise for them.

 The school will make sure that students and parents are aware of the school's expectations of behaviour and the possible consequences of failing to meet them.
 Students are responsible for making sure that they fully understand these expectations and consequences, and to ask for clarification if they are unsure of any aspect.